MarcelloDeidda/music-theory/README.md

 - **getQuality** returns the quality of the interval
 - **getSemitones** returns the number of semitones as an integer
 - **isCompound** returns a boolean
-- **isClssified** returns a boolean representing whether or not the interval's quality is one of the five provided by "./intervals-utils.js"
+- **isClassified** returns a boolean representing whether or not the interval's quality is one of the five provided by "./intervals-utils.js"

 #### Chords